-- Baseline and end-point surveys with all participants on the Transforming Teaching programme, and other teachers who may not have directly participated with project activities but are able to comment on the impact of the project in their school.
-A link to the online baseline survey will be sent to participants and other teachers when a school signs up for the Transforming Teaching TLIF project.
+- Baseline and end-point surveys with some of the participants on the Transforming Teaching programme on the impact of the project in their school.
+A link to the online baseline survey will be sent to participants when a school signs up for the Transforming Teaching project.
 A link to the end-point survey will be sent once the delivery of the programme has been completed.
-These 15 minute surveys will ask you about leadership, culture, teaching and CPD in your school.
+These surveys will ask about leadership, culture, teaching and CPD in the school.
 The endpoint survey will also ask participants for their views on the content and delivery of the Transforming Teaching TLIF project.

-- Telephone interviews with a small number of participants from each case study school will take place after the case study visit.
-These 30-45 minute interviews will explore longer term outcomes and impacts.
-We will also conduct telephone interviews with members of the Institute for Teaching delivery team to understand the CPD model and gather their perspectives on the implementation of the programme and its impact.
-In addition, we will undertake qualitative interviews with key change agents such as Regional Schools Commissioners and National Leaders of Education, in order to explore the wider changes brought about by the fund.
+- Telephone interviews will take place with members of the Institute for Teaching delivery team to understand the CPD model and gather their perspectives on the implementation of the programme and its impact.

-- Observation of an early Institute for Teaching training session to help us understand the programme and the improvement priorities of participating schools.
+- An observation of an early Institute for Teaching training session to help us understand the programme and the improvement priorities of participating schools.

 In addition we use the following sources of secondary data: